kyco/jquery.kyco.easyshare/README.md

 Take a look at the [demo](http://www.kycosoftware.com/projects/demo/easyshare).

-_Note: Users using v1.0.2 will have to migrate to the latest version.
-The v1.0.2 API has been discontinued._
+_Note: The v1.0.2 API has been discontinued.
+Users of v1.0.2 will have to migrate to the latest version._

 How to install
 --------------